dacrands/gatsby-blog/src/pages/10-7-18/index.md

 Here we are assigning an instance of the `Flask` class to the variable `app`.
 As your app becomes more complex, you will pass this class instance to other libraries.
 For example:

-*Note: This is an example and not part of this project.*
 ```python
 from flask import Flask
 from flask_sqlalchemy import SQLAlchemy